yueneiqi/jemalloc-wiki/Coding-Style.md

 C code conforms to the C99 standard.

 Tabs stops are 8 characters apart, starting at column 0 and ending in principle after column 72.
 Wrap lines to occupy only columns [0..80) whenever possible, with continuation lines indented an additional 4 columns.
 Exceptions are primarily due to single tokens that are too far indented and/or too long to be able to follow this rule.
 Try to avoid exceptions by limiting block nesting depth.
 Compose whitespace for indentation as a sequence of 0 or more tab characters, followed by fewer than 8 space characters.
-Increase block indentation by one tabstop for each major indentation level, with the exception of not indenting switch blocks.
+Increase block indentation by one tabstop for each major indentation level.
 ```C
 void
 foo(int x)